TransportLab/smart-city/README.md

     3. Register another account with `https://opensky-network.org/` to get flight data and copy the API key across.
     4. Register another account with `https://aisstream.io/` to get marine data and copy the API key across.
   7. Open a terminal and navigate to the project directory.
 Run `npm start` to start the server and open a browser window with the projector interface.
+  8. To set things up permanently, each of the `.service` files in the `sys` subfolder need to be copied across to `/etc/systemd/system/` and then enabled and started with `systemctl enable <service-name>`.
+The git pull service doesnt need to be enabled, just the timer.
+  9. We also need to set up the BIOS to restart the computer when it loses power.
+This is done by going into the BIOS (keep pushing F2 after restart) and setting the power loss option to restart.
+  10. If you want remote access, consider installing RustDesk or equivalent.

 ## Usage
 Many system parameters are controlled by URL flags, such as `debug` which can be used as: